ArneTillmann/AuDoLab/paper.md

 AuDoLab provides a novel approach to one-class document classification for heavily imbalanced datasets, even if labelled training data is not available.
 Our package enables the user to create specific out-of-domain training data to classify a heavily underrepresented target class in a document dataset using a recently developed integration of Web Scraping, Latent Dirichlet Allocation Topic Modelling and One-class Support Vector Machines [@Thielmann].
 AuDoLab can achieve high quality results even on higly specific classification problems without the need to invest in the time and cost intensive labelling of training documents by humans.
 Hence, AuDoLab has a broad range of scientific research or business applications.
 The following section provides an overview of AuDoLab.
 AuDoLab can be installed conveniently via pip.
-A detailed description of the package and installation and can be found in the packages repository or on the documentation website (link).
+A detailed description of the package and installation and can be found in the packages repository or on the documentation website.^[https://AuDoLab.readthedocs.io]

 # Statement of need